oluwasayo/tiny-ee-app/README.md

-Dummy CRUD Java EE app with one REST endpoint, one SOAP endpoint, one Entity and one EJB --
+Dummy CRUD Java EE app with one REST endpoint, one SOAP endpoint, one Entity and one EJB; all written in Kotlin --

 To run: